page_title_detailed

 general_content

-Some breast cancer treatments (for example, chemotherapy) can cause changes in estrogen levels that lead to menstrual cycles becoming irregular, pausing, or stopping.
+Some breast cancer treatments (for example, chemotherapy) can cause decreases or fluctuations in estrogen levels that lead to menstrual cycles becoming irregular, pausing, or stopping.

 Some treatments can cause temporary menopause, and others can cause permanent menopause.
 Even if you went through menopause naturally before treatment, treatment can sometimes bring new symptoms, or changes in how you've experienced symptoms.